bobdub/playing-with-codex/docs/ProjectPlan.md

 ## Current State Assessment

 - **Interface** – A static HTML landing page served from `public/index.html` with progressive-enhancement JavaScript in `public/app.js`.
-Users can log prompts locally, browse a generated knowledge index, and interact with a lightweight “neural terminal.”
+Users can log prompts locally, browse a generated knowledge index, interact with a lightweight “neural terminal,” and transmit hero prompts to a configured Kwaipilot `/chat` endpoint with live status feedback.
 - **Data layer** – No live persistence beyond `localStorage`; `docs/knowledge-index.json` is a generated artifact that must be refreshed manually with `npm run build:index`.
 - **Backend & services** – There is no running API, agent runtime, or vector/graph database.
 The TypeScript sources in `src/` only power offline documentation tooling.
 - **Deployment** – The site ships as static assets.
 There is no CI/CD pipeline, container image, or infrastructure as code.
+- **Kwaipilot gateway** – The hero prompt expects a reverse proxy (default: `/api/kwaipilot`) that forwards `/health` and `/chat` calls to the Kwaipilot agent.
+Operators can override the base URL with `data-llm-*` attributes on the form or `window.KWAIPILOT_BASE_URL`; without the gateway the UI reports the agent as offline.

 The legacy roadmap assumed a fully featured AI operating system with real-time cognition.
 The repository currently delivers an informative brochure-style experience without the supporting services that the earlier phases implied.

 ## Gap Analysis vs. Legacy Plan

 1. **Missing runtime architecture** – No FastAPI backend, agent bus, or Neo4j/Faiss persistence exists.
 Those pieces must be designed from scratch.
-2. **LLM integration absent** – The interface does not call an LLM; pulses are stored locally and never reach “Infinity.”
+2. **Limited LLM integration** – The hero prompt now connects to Kwaipilot, but landing portal pulses remain local and no other surfaces consume generated reflections.
 3. **Ethics & moderation layer** – No filtering mechanisms are implemented beyond the poetic copy within the UI.
 4. **Terminal simulation** – The “neural terminal” echoes static commands and has no backend to execute imagination syntax.
 5. **Operational tooling** – No tests, observability, or deployment automation are defined.

 Given these gaps, the roadmap needs to ground itself in iterative, shippable milestones that respect the existing static foundation while paving a path toward intelligent services.

+## Kwaipilot Bridge Overview

+- The hero prompt targets a configurable Kwaipilot gateway (default: `/api/kwaipilot`), expecting `/health` and `/chat` endpoints that mirror the FastAPI service installed via `scripts/install_kwaipilot_agent.sh`.
+- Runtime overrides are available through the form’s `data-llm-base` attribute or by setting `window.KWAIPILOT_BASE_URL` before `public/app.js` executes, allowing environment-specific routing without rebuilding assets.
+- When the gateway is unreachable, the UI surfaces explicit offline messaging and logs warnings to the neural terminal so contributors understand why responses are unavailable.
+- Successful calls stream the full Kwaipilot reflection into the hero, record token counts in the terminal log, and maintain accessibility by disabling inputs while requests are in flight.

 ## Updated Phase Roadmap